-Up to 0,5 pointsComp&Tech1 pointComp1 pointComp1 pointComp&Tech Poor Landing (Letter L) Failure to kneel (Letter K) before the Flag and StandLanding other than on both feet only after a dismount (Letter F) • For each missing canter stride at the static exercises 2 points Comp&Tech Repetition (Letter R) : repeating an exercise or parts of it immediately, without leaving the Horse.
+Up to 0,5 points Comp&Tech Poor Landing (Letter L) 1 point Comp Failure to kneel (Letter K) before the Flag and Stand Landing other than on both feet only after a dismount (Letter F) 1 point Comp&Tech • For each missing canter stride at the static exercises 2 points Comp&Tech Repetition (Letter R) : repeating an exercise or parts of it immediately, without leaving the Horse.
 In static exercises a repetition is given any time after the build up has started E.g. in Stand: releasing the grips once, retaking them and releasing them again is repetition.
 E.g. in the Flag without arm can be repeated from bench or seat astride position.
 In dynamic exercises a repetition is given once the Energy phase has started E.g. in Flank: swinging the legs forward and up twice.
-The compulsory vault-on or the technical test mount to shoulderstand is scored with a deduction for repetition: when the Vaulter loses contact with the Horse before the end of the jump phase. (taking and releasing the handles) when the Vaulter comes off the Horse without losing contact during any phase of the exercise
+The compulsory vault-on or the technical test mount to shoulderstand is scored with a deduction for repetition: when the Vaulter loses contact with the Horse before the end of the jump phase. (taking and releasing the handles) when the Vaulter comes off the Horse without losing contact during any phase of the exercise Repetition (Letter R): incorrect exercise, followed by the correct one. (e.g. in 3 Compulsory Test, if Basic seat is shown before the flag - 2 points off the Flag) Comp

-Comp Repetition (Letter R): incorrect exercise, followed by the correct one. (e.g. in 3 Compulsory Test, if Basic seat is shown before the flag - 2 points off the Flag) A fall between two exercises (Letter F) : the deduction will be applied to the second exercise.
 Score 0 Comp&Tech Exercise not shown Repeating an exercise twice Each exercise or part of it performed in the wrong pace of the Horse and not repeated For all exercises of a Vaulter when they performed the vault-on with help Exercises starting after the time limit Coming off the Horse during an exercise (except for mounts) Losing contact with the Horse during a mount after the end of the jump phase Comp Each exercise shown by a Vaulter in the wrong order and not corrected Performing an exercise in the wrong direction